arabboyismoilov/RPS/README.md

 # Info
 The game is a console application, to play the game you need to clone the repo and run it in intellij or other java IDEs.
-When you run it, you saw
+When you run it, you saw this message

 ![alt text](src/main/resources/images/Screenshot_2.png)

 It is menu and has 3 items.
 To play game enter 1 and to customise the game enter 2.
 If you enter 1, you saw following question: